IDC Names Securiti a Worldwide Leader in Data Privacy

 Previously, cross-border transfer was only allowed in extreme cases and under certain conditions such as in cases of extreme necessity to preserve the life of the data subject outside the Saudi or his vital interests, or to prevent, examine or treat an infection.
 Moreover, SDAIA was required to approve the transfer on a case-by-case basis.

-Like most other data protection regulations globally, the PDPL ensures that all data subjects are guaranteed certain rights known as data subject rights.
-The Implementing Regulations further expand upon these rights.
-These rights ensure that all users retain control over their data once it has been collected.
+Like most other data protection regulations globally, the PDPL ensures that all data subjects are guaranteed certain rights.
+These rights, known as data subject rights, ensure that all users retain control over their data once it has been collected.
 Different data protection laws offer various different kinds of data subject rights.
 The ones guaranteed by the PDPL include the following:

-However, SDAIA will supervise the implementation of the new legislation for only the first two years.
+However, the Saudi Data & Artificial Intelligence Authority (SDAIA) will supervise the implementation of the new legislation for only the first two years.
 A transfer of supervision to the National Data Management Office (NDMO) will be considered in 2024.

 The PDPL provides that the penalty for disclosing or publishing sensitive personal data may include imprisonment for up to two years and/or a fine not exceeding SAR 3 million ($800,000); both organizations and individuals can therefore be sanctioned.